-Where an injunction, granted before the end of the transitional period, prohibits actions in the UK which would infringe an existing EU trade mark, the terms of that injunction will continue to apply to the new comparable UK trade mark.
+Where an injunction, granted before the end of the transitional period, prohibits actions in the United Kingdom that would infringe an existing EU trademark, the terms of that injunction will continue to apply to the new comparable UK trademark.

 Other remedies available to a successful claimant in a trademark infringement action include orders for:

 - erasure, removal or obliteration of offending signs from infringing goods, materials or articles;